akenvdio/PA2-NUMPY-2ECEA-DIONALDO/README.md

 where x¯ is the mean of all 25 elements and σ is their population standard deviation as returned by NumPy’s default std() call.
 Store the normalized array in X normalized.

 **Required checks**: Display X, X normalized, its mean, and its standard deviation.
-Up to floatingpoint rounding, the normalized mean must be 0 and the normalized standard deviation must be 1.
+Up to floating point rounding, the normalized mean must be 0 and the normalized standard deviation must be 1.

 Save the normalized array as:
 ```